 There are some industries and types of workplaces that might be more susceptible to damp and therefore it might not be possible to remove it 100%, but taking the above steps could mitigate the effects which are required by law by all employers.

-If you think your workplace or commercial premises might be suffering from damp and you want to diagnose the problem and learn more about the most effective treatment options, including basement tanking, arrange a free site survey today.
+If you think your workplace or commercial premises might be suffering from damp and you want to diagnose the problem and learn more about the most effective treatment options, including basement tanking, arrange a site survey today.